-The Committee is interested in receiving suggestions as to other, possibly less far-reaching, approaches that would appropriately limit the currently unlimited ability of lawyers and clients to set the limits of what constitutes a conflict of interest.
+The Committee's November 2020 request for comment expressly solicited suggestions as to other, possibly less far-reaching, approaches that would appropriately limit the currently unlimited ability of lawyers and clients to set the limits of what constitutes a conflict of interest.
+No such suggestions were received, and the Committee has not altered its November 2020 proposal on this issue.